 LET’S PENCIL YOU IN!

 It’s never too early to schedule your newborn session and I recommend that you schedule PRIOR to your baby’s birth to ensure a spot on the calendar.
-Contact me during your second trimester and I’ll pencil you in.
+I only take a limited number of newborns per month so it is best to contact me during your second trimester and I’ll pencil you in.
 Then, shoot me an email soon after you deliver so I can arrange a time for the session.
 If you are given an induction/c-section date, the actual session date can be booked in advance.
 If not, I will expect a call from you when the baby arrives.

-The session (based on whether you choose Studio or Lifestyle) can take place in your home or my home studio.
+The session will take place in my home studio.
 If the weather is warm enough and you’re comfortable with the idea, we can also take the session outdoors.
 (Baby being all pose-y and cute in a big, open field or at the base of an old tree?
 SWOON!)
 I have a few local favorite spots but love hearing about and traveling to new locations as well.

 CRANK THE HEAT!

-I keep my studio cranked up to a toasty 80 degrees and I recommend that you keep your home a bit warmer than normal during your lifestyle session.
+I keep my studio cranked up to a toasty 80 degrees.
 Newborns are used to being all bundled up, warm and cozy.
 Pushing up the thermostat is guaranteed to make the session flow more smoothly and help them sleep better.
-We may be sweating, but baby will be nice and warm…and that’s really all that matters!
+I encourage you to dress in light clothing and even though we still may be sweating, baby will be nice and toasty…and that’s really all that matters!

 I strongly encourage giving baby a bath prior to coming in for the session.
 This helps to keep baby awake for a bit so there is a better chance for sleep during the shoot and removes some of the hormonal oily residue on baby’s hair which tends to appear shiny in the photos if not washed.
 If the session will be at my home studio, it’s best to bring your newborn in a zip-up or snap-up onesie.
 Avoid anything that goes over their head as it stirs them awake and disrupts their sleep when we’re undressing them.
 Avoid little socks and restricting items that leave imprints on the skin (your baby will be naked or in a diaper in a few of the shots but posed so that all the “important bits” are not on display.)